 We understand that getting dental implants is a huge investment into the future of your smile.
 That’s why, for your convenience, we have gathered some of the dental implant questions we get asked the most often and decided to answer them here.

 Yes, but your chance of dental implant failure increases significantly.
-In fact, dental implant recipients who smoke are four times more likely to experience implant failure than those who don’t smoke.
+In fact, dental implant recipients who smoke are up to four times more likely to experience implant failure than those who don’t smoke.
 This is because tobacco slows down the body’s natural healing processes that allow the jawbone to grow around the implant post.
 Smoking also leads to gum disease, which weakens the implant over time and may cause it to fail.
 More often than not, dentists will recommend that dental implant candidates quit smoking or chewing tobacco before and after receiving an implant.

 The great thing about implants is that they are pretty much indistinguishable from natural teeth, even to you.
 Once the implant post has fused with your jawbone, it will feel like another part of your anatomy.
 After the integration process is complete, the implant will be restored with a realistic-looking crown, bridge, or denture, depending on how many teeth need replacing.
 The restoration will be perfectly matched to your remaining natural teeth, so it will blend right in with the rest of your smile.
 Unless you go talking about how easy the process was, no one will even be able to notice you have dental implants!

 The good news is that implants don’t require much extra work to take care of than your natural teeth do.
-The best way to make sure that your implants last a lifetime is to brush and floss them regularly, and schedule regular biannual checkups with Dr. Petulla.
+The best way to make sure that your implants last a lifetime is to brush and floss them regularly, and schedule regular biannual checkups with Dr. Petulla or Dr. Kazemi.
 That way we can make sure your implants are still functioning properly.
 You have to take extra care to floss under the implant restoration to make sure your gums remain healthy and do not compromise your implant, but other than that, simply take care of it like you would a natural tooth.

 The answer to this question is different for everyone.
 Some patients experience only minor discomfort, especially if they’re only receiving a single implant.
 Patients who undergo a bone graft or several implants at once may experience more discomfort.
 Based on how complex your surgery will be, you will be prescribed pain relievers or given instructions for how much over-the-counter pain medication you should take.
 In addition, you may be given local or general anesthesia to lessen the pain of the procedure itself.